neurord/stochdiff/README.rst

 The actual size of the elements depends on the total radius or length of the compartment, and also the constraint that there are an odd number of voxels across the radius of the structure.
 The maxElementSize is approximately the maximum that you will achieve.
 I.e., with a maxElemetSide of 0.4, you may generate subvolumes of size 0.33, depending on the size of the compartment.
 It calculates the length of compartment, divided by maxElementSide.
 Then, it determines the number of subvolumes along the length by rounding the results.
 Then, it divides length by number of compartments to yield the actual element size.
 Thus, you can end up with a value slightly larger than max element size.

+How to create a single compartment model: Make sure that defaultMaxElementSide is larger than the entier morphology.

+How to easily change the total volume of your model (e.g. to explore effects of stochasticitiy) without affecting your initial conditions: increase depth2D

 .. warning::

     If maxElementSize is large enough to create only a single voxel in the height dimension